leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 </p>

 At the right you see the dates filled in automatically.
 In the url I have specified the sports type as well (as badminton).
 At the upper left corner you see that it has selected the sports type as badminton.

+The thing that we are after is the third and not yet mentioned red box, it is the tournament's url.
+This url contains valuable information namely the tournament's id and the url to get to the tournament's detail page.
+The detail page contains its info and players.

 ```
 // main.py